cmihaescu/MeshHomeTask/README.md

    - Complete payment in Mesh Connect modal
    - Order is automatically created upon successful payment
    - Redirected to confirmation page with portfolio display

-8. **Wallet Management** (Authenticated users):
-   - Navigate to "Account" page from navbar
+   - Option to do deposit from confirmation page
-   - Add wallet addresses manually
-   - View connected wallets
-   - Remove wallets as needed

 9. **Portfolio Tracking**:
-   - View real-time portfolio on confirmation page after purchase
+   - View real-time portfolio on confirmation page after purchase and on account page
    - See total portfolio value, cost basis, and performance percentage
    - View individual cryptocurrency positions with:
      - Amount held